Updated: 2/25/2019 | February 25, 2019 (Orignally Posted: 8/5/2008 | Updated links and resources)

-The Lake District is located in Cumbria, on the northwest coast of England about an hour from the Scottish border.
-The Lake District is to northern England what Cornwall is to the south, and I can’t figure out which one I enjoyed more.
-They’re both beautiful.
+The Lake District is located in Cumbria, on the northwest coast of England about an hour from the border to Scotland.
+The Lake District is to northern England what Cornwall is to the south — a natural, rural paradise that embodies the best of England.

 Pooley Bridge Village, located at the northern end of the lake, is famous for the little stone bridge that gives the town its name.
 The bridge was nothing special, but the river is shallow enough to walk across and, despite its cold temperature, had many kids playing in it.

 Driving south, we passed mountain after mountain and farm after farm.
 There are a lot of sheep in this area, which is another reason this place makes me think of New Zealand.

 We drove through the Kirkstone Pass, which provides stunning views of the whole area, including a few of the lakes.
 There’s a quaint inn at the top of the pass which is home to one of the highest pubs in the country (the pass is 454m tall).
 Kirstone Pass gets it’s name from Old Norse, as “kirk” means church and the nearby stone was thought to look like a church’s steeple.